February 27, 2010

 For my own mittens I selected a Peruvian Highland wool meant for 6mm needles.
 I wanted a thicker wool on smaller needles (to help make it 'wind proof') so I used 3 1/4 mm needles.

-this pattern to roughly sketch out how I would approach the mittens (and used their method for making a thumb hole).
+I have never made mittens before, so I used this pattern to roughly sketch out how I would approach the mittens (and used their method for making a thumb hole).
 I then had Caleb help me trace my dominant hand on a piece of paper so I could compare my knitting progress with the size I needed.

 With those steps complete I then started knitting.
 Not knowing how big around to make it, I guessed and it seemed to fit around my wrist well.
 Here are my instructions for making mitts - this should work well if you have long fingers and small wrists.
 Adapt as necessary when you tackle your own mittens project.